akshan-main/data557project/Blogs/Blog 4: From Raw Data to Insightful Visuals: The Journey of Building an Interactive Web Application.md

 # 4. From Raw Data to Insightful Visuals: The Journey of Building an Interactive Web Application

-Welcome to the second installment of our blog series on investigating faculty salary data at a US university.
+Welcome to the fourth installment of our blog series on investigating faculty salary data at a US university.
 In this post, we would like to shed light on how to transform the rough data into meaningful insights.

 ---